linleybird/docs/tapi/default.md

 #### Cost

 Monetary amounts are represented by the cost object, which is made up of an amount, as a decimal value, and the applicable currency code.
 The currency code is such as defined in ISO 4217.
 For example, **ZAR** represents the South African Rand.
-Visit the [full list of currency codes](https://en.wikipedia.org/wiki/ISO_4217) and find out more information.
+Visit the [full list of currency codes](https://en.wikipedia.org/wiki/ISO_4217) to find out more information.

 The following cost object represents the value of R10,50.